mkorvink/archetyper/readme.md

 Acknowledgments
 ---------------

 This readme was modeled after the dplyr readme.
+The archetyper hex image was designed by Matthew Nethery.

 ## Code of conduct